WICG/webmonetization/docs/api.md

 ```

 The user is capable of Web Monetization.
-The [Web Monetization Service Provider](/#providers) has initiated a STREAMing payment with Interledger but no packet has been sent yet.
+The [Web Monetization Service Provider](/#providers) has initiated a payment stream but no payments have been completed yet.

 ### Started